 TfL’s feasibility study suggests the bridge would cost around £40m, providing a car free alternative to Vauxhall or Chelsea Bridges.

-A 2-stage design competition is now underway with the winning design due to be announced in summer 2015.
+A 2-stage design competition is now underway with the winning design due to be announced in autumn 2015.

 Any design taken forward would need planning approval from Wandsworth and Westminster Councils, and sign off from the Mayor of London, before being built.

 A summary of the feasibility study can be downloaded from here.

 Please visit www.nepbridgecompetition.co.uk for further information.